 In the past it was difficult for an unmarried single mother to raise a child.
-However, today there are a plenty of laws that favour the single mother and her child.
+However, today there are a plenty of laws that favor the single mother and her child.
 From applying for sole guardianship of the child to not being forced to reveal the name of the uninvolved father against her will, a single mother today in more secure in a democracy like India than ever before.
 In case you are unaware of the rights of single mothers than here we are to make you aware of the same.

-In India there are many laws that favour the mother and child in case the infant is born out of wedlock.
+In India there are many laws that favor the mother and child in case the infant is born out of wedlock.
 The mother is given the authority to be the sole guardian of the infant.

 Single mothers no longer are helpless as they were in the past in case the father deserted.
 The ‘biological father’ who beyond conception had no role to play in the child’s birth and upbringing deserves no legal recognition.
 The Supreme Court says that in the best interest of the child, there is no need not be thrust the child upon the father who is uncaring.